 There's a better way to personalize your website experience.
 With myConnection, the profile you create allows you to set up a unique starting point for the tasks and transactions that you want to complete in your time on this website.
 Use myConnection to gather the information that you most care about from across this website into one central location, giving you greater control over how you connect with your community.

-Available for newly diagnosed diabetics and/or diabetics who are having difficulty managing their diabetes.
+Available for newly diagnosed diabetics and/or previously diagnosed diabetics who are having difficulty managing their diabetes.

-Program requires a referral from the patient’s medical provider.
+Program requires a referral from the patient’s primary care provider.

 Program utilizes the American Association of Diabetes Educators Curriculum

 An initial patient assessment and education plan (1hour)

 Monitoring HgbA1C at the time of referral and at the 3-month follow-up

 Written communication with the patient’s provider regarding individual goals, plans for ongoing self management support and outcomes